John L. Schwab

 Representative Matters

-• A prominent media company in arbitrating claims arising out of the termination of a senior executive.
+• A leading media company in arbitrating claims arising out of the termination of a senior executive.

 • Fox’s studio and network entities in contingent compensation disputes.

-• Pro bono defendants in a successful anti-SLAPP motion striking a complaint, brought by a former employee of Marvel Comics’ Stan Lee, alleging defamation based on defendants’ reporting to law enforcement.
+• Pro bono defendants in a successful anti-SLAPP motion striking a defamation complaint brought by a former employee of Marvel Comics’ Stan Lee, based on defendants’ reporting to law enforcement.